magento/merchdocs/src/quick-tour/customer-retention.md

 <!--{% if "Default.EE-B2B" contains site.edition %}-->
 Merchandise Return
 :  Customers can submit requests for [Return Merchandise Authorization]({{ site.baseurl }}{% link sales/returns.md %}) from your store.
-You can create shipment orders in a carrier system, and print shipping labels with RMA numbers.
+You can create shipment orders in a carrier system and print shipping labels with RMA numbers.

 Store Credit
 :  Keep customers loyal and happy by issuing refunds as [store credit]({{ site.baseurl }}{% link sales/store-credit-using.md %}) or virtual gift cards to ensure that the money they spend stays in your store.